kam3k/blog/cv.md

 # Industry and Academic Positions Held

+**Software Engineer**, [Quanergy Systems, Inc.](http://www.quanergy.com), Ottawa, ON; Aug.
+2016-present

+* Working on state-of-the-art mapping and localization algorithms using newly developed solid-state LiDAR

-**Technical Consultant**, Peck Tech Consulting Ltd., Kingston, ON; Jan.-Apr.
+**Technical Consultant**, [Peck Tech Consulting Ltd.](http://pecktech.ca), Kingston, ON; Jan.-Apr.
 2016

 * Developed and implemented several improvements to a large-scale [underground mapping algorithm](http://ugpsrapidmapper.com)

-**Teaching Assistant**, Department of Mechanical and Aerospace Engineering, Carleton University, Ottawa, ON; 2009–2011, and Department of Electrical and Computer Engineering, Queen’s University, Kingston, ON; 2012–present
+**Teaching Assistant**, [Department of Mechanical and Aerospace Engineering](https://carleton.ca/mae/), Carleton University, Ottawa, ON; 2009–2011, and Department of Electrical and Computer Engineering, Queen’s University, Kingston, ON; 2012–2016

 * Developed and taught laboratories and tutorials for seven different engineering courses
 * Won Teaching Assistant of the Year in 2013, 2014, and 2015